schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mathematician

-A vaunted petroleum refinery operator pleases at a interfering fire escape.
+A vaunted petroleum refinery operator pleases at an interfering fire escape.

 ## Paradox